Shopping for a Custom Closet? Watch Out for These Warning Signs

 So if you’re shopping for a custom closet—a space that can be the difference between a tense morning routine and an easy, peaceful one, you want to make the right decision.

-Here are a few “warning signs” to look out for when you’re shopping.
-If you encounter one of these, you might want to look elsewhere for a custom organization solution.
+Here are a few “warning signs” to look out for when you’re shopping for a custom organization solution.

 A quick design sketch